How To Get Out Of Debt: A Comprehensive Guide for South Africans

-Debt Counselling has been around for years now, helping struggling consumers overcome the nightmares that debt can cause.
-What we have found is that having a strict budget and sticking to it is the first step to a debt free future.
+Debt Counselling has been around for many years, helping struggling consumers overcome the nightmares debt can cause.
+What we have found is that having a strict budget and sticking to it is a crucial step to get out of debt.

-Here is an example of how to settle R30 000 debt within two years.
+Here is an example of how to settle R30 000 of debt within two years.

 In this example a consumer has the following accounts:

-- Edgars account with R2000 outstanding and a minimum repayment of R200 monthly
+- Woolworths account with R2000 outstanding and a minimum repayment of R200 monthly

 - Game account with R3000 outstanding and a minimum payment of R300 monthly